-rsync is a one-way file synchronization tool used in Linux and Unix systems.
+rsync is a one-way file synchronization tool used in Linux and other Unix-like systems.
 It is used to ensure that the destination file(s) become an exact replica of corresponding file(s) at the source, thus providing an excellent tool for taking backups. rsync is inherently a file copying tool.
 However, it is a better file copying tool as it uses the delta encoding technique for copying files; for files existing at the destination, only the differences from the source are transferred.

 One can rsync files locally on the same computer and also between the local computer and a networked remote host.
 It is not possible to use rsync between two remote computers.
 If you rsync between the local computer (from where the rsync command is given) and a remote host, a server process is required to be running on the remote host to facilitate the rsync file transfer.
 The server process on the remote host could be the secure shell daemon, sshd, or the rsync server daemon, rsyncd.

 rsync COMMAND SYNTAX

 Using with the rsync daemon